 top of page

-i want an MVP...
+I want to build an MVP...

 If you are in the startup circle, this is the buzzword around town.
 MVP is a minimal viable product.